Vaidik2006/End-to-End-Data-Analytics-Project/README.md

 - **Visualization:** Power BI
 - **Data Format:** CSV

-## Day 1: SQL Data Setup and Preparation
+## Phase 1: SQL Data Setup and Preparation

 ### Objective
 Prepare the retail dataset for analysis by creating a structured database, handling encoding issues, and converting fields to appropriate data types.